 Insolvency laws are a major consideration in securitisation in Hong Kong.
-Typically, the subject assets backing the notes or other asset-backed securities to be issued to investors, such as loan receivables and trade receivables, will need to be insulated from the financial and credit risks of the originator (ie, the seller of the assets), such that where the originator becomes insolvent, these assets will not form part of the originator's estate and thus will not be subject to insolvency proceedings in respect of the originator.
+Typically, the subject assets backing the notes or other asset-backed securities to be issued to investors, such as loan receivables and trade receivables, will need to be insulated from the financial and credit risks of the originator (ie, the seller of the assets) so that they will not form part of the originator's estate if the originator becomes insolvent, and thus will not be subject to insolvency proceedings in respect of the originator.
 In this chapter, the terms "originator" and "seller" refer to the seller of the assets in securitisation, while the terms "issuer" and "buyer" refer to the buyer of these assets.

 To achieve such insulation and hence bankruptcy remoteness, a "true sale" of the assets should be made by the originator (as the seller) to the issuer (as the buyer).
-After the true sale, the relevant assets would no longer be the assets of the originator and, as noted above, will not form part of the originator’s estate.
+After the true sale, the relevant assets would no longer be the assets of the originator, so will not form part of the originator’s estate.

 There are a number of fundamental differences between a true sale and a secured loan.
 In determining whether a transaction constitutes a true sale, a Hong Kong court would look at several factors, including the parties' intention and the substance of the transaction.
-More specifically, the court would take into account the following distinguishing features in its determination, without limitation: (i) under the transaction documents, whether the originator has the contractual right to repurchase the subject assets and, if so, under what circumstances; (ii) in the event that the assets are realised by the issuer at a profit, whether the issuer is contractually required to account to the originator for any such profit and, in the event that the assets are realised by the issuer at a loss, whether the issuer is entitled to recover from the originator for such loss; and (iii) the intention of the parties.
+More specifically, the court would take the following distinguishing features into account in its determination, without limitation:

-A transaction will not be treated as a true sale for the sole reason that it is so characterised by the relevant parties.
-Judging by the above factors, if the court finds the transaction resembles a secured loan rather than a true sale, the court may recharacterise the transaction as a secured loan.
+A transaction will not be treated as a true sale just because it is characterised as such by the relevant parties.
+Judging by the above factors, if the court finds that the transaction resembles a secured loan rather than a true sale, the court may recharacterise the transaction as a secured loan.
 The court may also consider other relevant factors in the overall circumstances of a securitisation transaction, but no absolute criteria have been established in the determination of whether a transaction constitutes a true sale or a secured loan.

-In the case of a true sale, upon transfer of the assets to the issuer, the originator will cease to be the beneficial owner of the assets and therefore these assets will not form part of the originator’s estate or be subject to any insolvency proceedings in respect of the originator.
+Upon the transfer of the assets to the issuer in a true sale, the originator will cease to be the beneficial owner of the assets and therefore these assets will not form part of the originator’s estate nor be subject to any insolvency proceedings in respect of the originator.

 In the case of a secured loan, the assets being charged in favour of the issuer will remain the assets of the originator, subject to the security interest created over the assets.

-An SPE is typically used in securitisation transactions in Hong Kong.
-The SPE typically acts as the beneficial owner of the assets transferred from the originator and the issuer of the asset-backed notes.
+An SPE is typically used in securitisation transactions in Hong Kong, and typically acts as the beneficial owner of the assets transferred from the originator and the issuer of the asset-backed notes.
 The SPE, therefore, is being used to insulate the assets from the financial and credit risks of the originator.